Private 16317 Benjamin Tonks

 Action resulting in his death

-The 18th Battalion Lancashire Fusiliers was initially a Bantam Battalion for men less than the 5' 3'' required for other infantry Battalions.
+The 18th Battalion, Lancashire Fusiliers, was initially a Bantam Battalion for men who did not meet the 5 foot 3 inches height requirement for other infantry Battalions.
 By the end of 1916 the quality of Bantam replacements became sub-standard; in common with the other Bantam Battalions, replacements from then on were average conscripts.
-As Benjamin Tonks died in 1916, it can be assumed that he was a Bantam by height.
+As Benjamin Tonks enlisted in the 18th Battalion in approximately February 1915, it is a reasonable assumption that he was a 'true' bantam and less than 5 feet 3 inches in height.

 Newspaper Cuttings